xrdocs/ncs5500/_tutorials/2020-07-18-bgp-flowspec-to-acl-script.md

 </pre>
 </div>

-Before the receiving the BGP FS rule on the client side:
+Before the receiving the BGP FS rule on the client side.
+The script is enabled and created a bgpfs2acl-ipv4 and applied it on the interface where no ACL was present (Te0/0/0/2).
+This ACL is empty at the moment with just a permit any any.
+Another ACL test2 exists and is applied to Te0/0/0/1.

 <div class="highlighter-rouge">
 <pre class="highlight">